eProsima/vulcanexus/docs/rst/microros_documentation/user_api/user_api_multithreading.rst

   - Executor callbacks can be distributed on multiple threads by using a unique executor instance per thread.
   - This means that its expected to have a executor instance for each thread where callbacks shall be processed.

-3. Publishers are thread safe and can be called from multiple threads as long as the publisher object is not destroyed.
+3. Publishers' publish methods are thread safe and can be called from multiple threads as long as the publisher object is not destroyed.
 4. Parameter server local API shall be used within the same thread as its related executor is spinned.
 5. Action servers goal execution is expected to run on its own thread, being ``rclc_action_send_result`` thread safe.